NicoleTYF/ClearData-mobile/README.md

 ## ClearData Mobile Application

-Purpose:
+* Purpose: Allow users to control company's data access to their mobile data
-Scope:   build a Android app to assists public users to view, analyse and control data accessed by companies.
+* Scope:   build an Android app to assists public users to view, analyse and control data accessed by companies.

 ### Feature Overview
 * convert user's mobile data into customisable charts for analysis  **(AboutPage)**